rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 ## Unit Testing with Karma

-For unit testing our JavaScript with the Rails asset pipeline, we used [jasmine-rails](https://github.com/searls/jasmine-rails), which allows us to run either in the browser or on the command line.
-Given its tight coupling to Rails, the asset pipeline, and (now abandoned?)
-PhantomJS, we would also have to replace our test runner.
+For unit testing our JavaScript with the Rails asset pipeline, we used [jasmine-rails](https://github.com/searls/jasmine-rails).
+That gem has allowed us to run JS unit tests either in the browser or on the command line.
+Given its tight coupling to the Rails asset pipeline, we would also have to replace our test runner.
 After trying out a few options, we liked the features of [Karma](https://karma-runner.github.io/1.0/index.html) and that a) it was easy to setup with Webpack, and b) supports the Jasmine assertion syntax.
 That meant we could port our existing tests to Karma + Webpack with minimal changes.

-There are plenty of tutorials and tips out there for Karma + Webpack, including [Karma setup instructions in the Webpacker docs](https://github.com/rails/webpacker/blob/master/docs/testing.md#karma-setup-for-typescript) so I won't go into too much detail, but here's a :
+There are plenty of tutorials and tips out there for Karma + Webpack, including [Karma setup instructions in the Webpacker docs](https://github.com/rails/webpacker/blob/master/docs/testing.md#karma-setup-for-typescript).
+Here's a brief overview of what we did:

 First we added several packages.